Dasharo/docs/docs/variants/protectli_vp46xx/recovery.md

 ## Connections

-To prepare the stand for flashing follow the steps shown below:
+To prepare the stand for flashing follow the steps described below:

 1. Connect the wire cables to the Pomona clip.